 Those studying how to become a nurse practitioner in Ohio, or exploring other nursing careers, will find that the shortage has spurred more programs and options to encourage students to pursue their nursing degrees.
 Once they have their license from the Ohio state board of nursing, they need to work in the field.
 A report recently found that from the 5.2 nursing professionals, only 3.6 worked as a nurse.
 This results from workplace-related issues, burnout, physical demands, improper and understaffing, and low wages.
 Many feel they can work a 9-5 job for close to the same pay and have a lot less responsibility.

 Those looking forward to a career in nursing will find they will always be in demand and will probably not have any problems finding a job in Ohio or across the U.S. soon.
 As the Bureau of Labor Statistics states, the need for registered nurses is growing faster than many other types of careers.
 Due to the increased need for healthcare workers, employers are looking for new and innovative ways to keep their current staff happy and engaged while attracting new students into the field.
 Incentives, benefits, off-time, and increased wages are just some ways that healthcare facilities offer their nursing staff to help them stay in the industry.

 The need for well-educated registered nurses and nurse practitioners will continue to grow in this highly competitive job market.

 Many scholarships in Ohio are based on need instead of merit.
 The Campus RN program is a good place to start.
-Each award is $2,500, but there are only six in each region.
-The Joyce Beatty Scholarship is for minorities who want to obtain a degree in nursing.
+Each award is $2,500, but only six are in each region.
+The Joyce Beatty Scholarship is for minorities who want to obtain nursing degrees.